JdeJ/git-worktree-zsh-plugin/README.md

 - May be outside `.worktrees/` if created manually
 - Use full path: `git worktree remove /full/path`

+### Missing .env or .husky Files

+If your worktree is missing environment files or git hooks:

+- Make sure they exist in the main worktree before creating new worktrees
+- Older worktrees created before this feature won't have these files
+- Solution: Manually copy them or recreate the worktree

 ## Philosophy & Design Decisions

 ### Why `.worktrees/` folder?